Programming

 We’ve advised many people who managed to get junior software engineer jobs in less than a year by going to a bootcamp.

 Coding bootcamps are focused on taking people with little knowledge of programming to as highly paid a job as possible within a couple of months.
-This is a great entry route if you don’t already have much background, though some claim the long-term prospects are not as good as if you studied at university or in a particularly thorough way independently, because you lack a deep understanding of computer science.
+This is a great entry route if you don’t already have much background, though some claim the long-term prospects are not as good as if you studied at university or in a particularly thorough way independently because you lack a deep understanding of computer science.
 Course Report is a great guide to choosing a bootcamp.
 Be careful to avoid low-quality bootcamps.
 To find out more, read our interview with an App Academy instructor.

 Studying at university

-It will also give you a better theoretical understanding of computing than a bootcamp will (which can be useful for getting the most highly-paid and intellectually interesting jobs), a good network, some prestige, and a better understanding of lower-level languages like C. Having a computer science degree also makes it easier to get a US work visa if you’re not from the US.
+It will also give you a better theoretical understanding of computing than a bootcamp (which can be useful for getting the most highly-paid and intellectually interesting jobs), a good network, some prestige, and a better understanding of lower-level languages like C. Having a computer science degree also makes it easier to get a US work visa if you’re not from the US.

 Doing internships